How to Pass Immigration Marriage Interview

 - What color are the window treatments in your bedroom?

 Those are simple questions that often asked at the time of the interview, but there are more advanced ones that are being asked if an officer suspects marriage fraud.
 Usually, a couple interviewed will be in the same room and the interview will look more like a conversation between the officer and the spouses.
-Both spouses must know each other’s biographical information; place where they met; date of the marriage and each other’s day-to-day activities.
+Both spouses must know each other’s biographical information; the place where they met; the date of the marriage and each other’s day-to-day activities.
 For interracial spouses, it is important to be prepared for "uncomfortable" questions regarding differences in race, religion, and cultural preferences.
 Be prepared to demonstrate photos of your life, including wedding pictures; cell phone records and evidence of common residence.

 It is expected nowadays that the couple will start proving their “real” marriage at the time of filing.
 It means that by the time the couple is ready with their initial filing, they already should have at least some of the paper evidence of their relationship.
 One can refer to the instructions to the form I 130 to find out what those are, but in general, those are photos of the couple at various moments of their lives, joint utility bills, lease agreements, insurance policies, tax returns, and so on.
 By the time the interview takes place, the couple should bring even more evidence: travel itineraries, more bills, notes, tax returns, and photos… Living together and living together and going through an Immigration purpose are two separate things nowadays.
 If previously, you can misplace a receipt and throw out the paid utility bill, now, you have to carefully save it and be sure not to lose it, as this bill, check, photo, may help you to avoid trouble and unnecessary expenses...